 TRIM3 (Tripartite Motif Containing 3) is a Protein Coding gene.
-Among its related pathways are Interferon gamma signaling and Innate Immune System.
-GO annotations related to this gene include ubiquitin-protein transferase activity and protein C-terminus binding.
+Among its related pathways are Cytokine Signaling in Immune system and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include ubiquitin-protein transferase activity and protein C-terminus binding.
 An important paralog of this gene is TRIM2.

 UniProtKB/Swiss-Prot for TRIM3 Gene

 Probably involved in vesicular trafficking via its association with the CART complex (PubMed:15772161).
 The CART complex is necessary for efficient transferrin receptor recycling but not for EGFR degradation (PubMed:15772161).
 Positively regulates motility of microtubule-dependent motor protein KIF21B (By similarity).